discordeno/discordeno/website/docs/intro.md

 - Freedom from 1 hour downtimes due to invalid requests
   - Prevent your bot from being down for an hour, by lowering the maximum downtime to 10 minutes.
 - Freedom from global rate limit errors
   - As a bot grows, you need to handle global rate limits better.
 Shards don't communicate fast enough to truly handle it properly.
-With one point of contact to discords API, you will never have issues again.
+With one point of contact to Discord API, you will never have issues again.
   - Numerous instances of your bot on different hosts, all of which can connect to the same REST server.
 - REST does not rest!
   - Separate rest guarantees that your queued requests will continue to be processed even if your bot breaks for whatever reason.